Wojciech-Kalota/.NET7.0-Web_Course/README.md

 builder.Build().Run();
 </code></pre>

-<p>- After that create a Startup.cs file and paste in the following:</p>
+<p>- after that create a Startup.cs file and paste in the following:</p>
 <pre><code>
 using Microsoft.AspNetCore.Builder;
 using Microsoft.EntityFrameworkCore;